 The Queen Creek Town Council continues to make transportation improvements a priority.
 They recently approved a $195 million infrastructure improvement plan (IIP) that will add 91 new lane miles through 41 projects over the next 10 years.
 Projects within the IIP are prioritized based on traffic volume and availability of alternate routes.
 The following projects in the southeast area of Town are under construction or slated to begin design within the next year:

 Riggs Road – Ellsworth to Meridian: The Riggs Road extension is a two-phase project with construction and costs being split between the Maricopa County Department of Transportation (MCDOT) and the Town of Queen Creek.
 MCDOT recently completed the first phase from Ellsworth to Crismon.
 The second phase, being led by the Town, will extend Riggs from Crismon to Meridian.
-The second phase is anticipated to be complete in spring 2019.
-The new roadway will include two westbound lanes, one eastbound lane, bike lanes, curb and a sidewalk on the north.
+The second phase is anticipated to be complete in August 2019.
+The new roadway includes , bike lanes, curb and a sidewalk on the north.
 The roadway will be expanded to six lanes as development occurs in the area, with the new developments paying for the expansion.

 Rittenhouse Road - Riggs Road to 213th Street: The project is currently in the design phase and construction is anticipated to begin in 2019/2020.
 Improvements will include widening Rittenhouse Road to two lanes in each direction with turn lanes at intersections and curb, gutter, bike lanes, sidewalks, drainage, intersection and street light improvements.
 The Maricopa County Department of Transportation will also be replacing the bridge over the Queen Creek Wash.